-I’ll comment on Steps 3 and 4 of my plan each of which compel me to try various distractors.
+In this post, I’ll retrict my comment to Steps 3 and 4 of my plan each of which compel me to try various distractions.

-Within Step 3, I initially use passive distractors like watching television or reading (my plan also includes listening to music but that has proved to be unexpectedly difficult).
+Within Step 3, I initially use passive distractions like watching television or reading (my plan also includes listening to music but that’s proved to be unexpectedly difficult).
 Of the two or three, reading is the harder because it requires a higher level of concentration than simply viewing or listening.
-But whether it’s mindless viewing or more involved reading, each can distract me from my thoughts, even if only for a short while.
+But whether it’s mindless viewing or more involved reading, each can distract me from my racing or darker thoughts, even if only for a short while.
 That small pause might be all I need to break the cycle of distress.

-Other active distractors are colouring and painting.
+Other active distractions are colouring and painting.
 I was reintroduced to colouring during a group session and found great pleasure in the memories of childhood it raised.
-I found that I was concentrating so much on the colouring, that time became inconsequential.
-During the group session, the room was silent, yet I could feel warmth as each member of the group smiled and coloured away.
+I found that I was concentrating so much on the colouring that time became inconsequential.
+During the group session the room was silent, yet I could feel warmth as each member of the group smiled and coloured away.
 Much later, I was introduced to painting.
 It had the same effect as colouring in helping me lose myself in the art.
-I spend so much time concentrating on what I’m doing that there is no room for the thoughts of doom and gloom I’m escaping from.
-Additionally, both activities use colour, and colour is known to affect mood.
+I spend so much time concentrating on what I’m doing that there’s no room for the thoughts of doom and gloom I’m escaping from.
+Additionally, both activities use colour, and colour is known to effect mood.
 I often wonder what colours would be present if I coloured something early in my recovery compared to the colours I use today.

 It was when I stopped painting that I took heed of the recent dip in my mental health that I was experiencing.
-When the painting stopped, I took action, seeing my psychiatrist and having my medications adjusted.
-These adjustments have rebalanced me.
+When the painting stopped I took action, seeing my psychiatrist and having my medications adjusted.
+These adjustments have begun to rebalance me.

-These distractors are simple acts within my control.
+These distractions are simple acts within my control.
 They give lie to the aura of helplessness that depressive episodes foster.
-But, they are not always enough.
+But, the’re not always enough.
 There are times when the dark thoughts just won’t be silenced.
 In those times, I turn to Step 4 of my plan.

-The first distractor in Step 4 is to open my Wellness Toolbox.
-This tool includes documents, photos, business cards, apps on my phone and audiobooks and meditations on my computer.
-It is designed to engage all of the senses in an effort to distract.
-Studies have shown that the more senses you engage in distracting, the more successful you will be.
+The first distraction in Step 4 is to open my CALMtainer(s).
+This tool is both physical and virtual.
+Together it includes documents, photos, business cards, apps on my phone and audiobooks and meditations.
+It’s designed to engage all of the senses in an effort to distract.
+Studies have shown that the more senses you engage in distracting, the more successful you’ll be.
 The intent is not just to passively view but to try and invoke a deeper response.
-For example, my Toolbox has a photo of my grandfather.
+For example, my CALMtainer has a photo of my grandfather.
 I not only remember the vacation during which the photo was taken, but remember so much more about times with my granda.
 I remember his laugh, the scent of his aftershave and moments we spent together.
 This act of deep remembrance shuts out the chatter of the dark thoughts.

-My distractors aren’t overly complicated.
-They’re all manageable, they all work and they follow a step-by-step plan.
+My distractions aren’t overly complicated.
+They’re all manageable.
+They all work and they follow a step-by-step plan.
 They help me know when I’m truly in a crisis, when I’ve reached a point when I’m no longer able to help myself.
 And I know, because it’s in my plan, that I’ll then reach out to a crisis line.